 16.1.
-It is the basic policy of the Port of Seattle to provide equal opportunity to the users of all Port services and facilities, all contracting entities, Port employees and applicants for employment, and to assure that there be absolutely no discrimination against any persons on grounds of race, creed, religion, color, national origin, ethnicity, sex, sexual orientation, marital status, age, or the presence of any sensory, mental, or physical disability as guaranteed in the Washington State Constitution and various RCWs, and applicable federal laws.
+It is the basic policy of the Port of Seattle to provide equal opportunity to the users of all Port services and facilities and all contracting entities.
+Specifically, the Port will not tolerate discrimination against any persons on grounds of age, race, color, national origin/ancestry, ethnicity, religion, disability, Family Medical Leave Act (FMLA) use, pregnancy, sex/gender, sexual orientation, whistleblower status, marital status, workers' compensation use, transgender status, political beliefs, or any other protected status, as guaranteed by local, state and federal laws.
+The equal opportunity principles described in this policy shall apply to the Port's employees, customers, consultants, contractors, and vendors to the extent possible and as required by law.
+16.1.
+It is the basic policy of the Port of Seattle to provide equal opportunity to the users of all Port services and facilities, all contracting entities, Port employees and applicants for employment, and to assure that there be absolutely no discrimination against any persons on grounds of race, creed, color, national origin, sex, sexual orientation, marital status, age, or the presence of any sensory, mental, or physical disability as guaranteed in the Washington State Constitution and various RCWs, and applicable federal laws.
 This policy is to be implemented by the CEO as more specifically set forth in Port policies covering affirmative action, equal employment opportunity and women, minority and disadvantaged business participation in Port contracts.